fgx/fgx-airports/cookbook/display-mag/readme.md

 Very slow because demo uses Three.js 3D boxes as the pointers
 Should use use Three.js particles instead
 Also should not erase and redraw each frame, but merely carry out updates
-The latter id nor a timple task.
-Require monitoring the diffs between to 4x4 matrices
+The latter is not a simple task.
+Requires monitoring the diffs between to 4x4 matrices

 ## Project Links